Chenjiang-circle/Learning-materials/README.md

 # Learning-materials
-These are some learning materials about Information Security
+These are some learning materials.